ayushk11095/insure-board/README.md

 # Insure Board

-A backend service to upload, process, and manage insurance policy data from CSV/XLSX files using Node.js, MongoDB & worker threads.
+A Node.js backend to upload, process, and manage insurance policy data from CSV/XLSX using MongoDB, worker threads, and real-time CPU utilization monitoring.

 ---